Illness Management & Recovery (IMR)

 CONSULTATION & TRAINING IMR STAFF

-Kerrin Westerlind, LICSW is the Director of Illness Management and Recovery (IMR) Services at the Bridge of Central Massachusetts.
+Kerrin Westerlind, LICSW is the Director of Illness Management and Recovery (IMR) Services at Open Sky Community Services.
 Kerrin has been an IMR practitioner since 2005 and in her role oversees an IMR practice which now extends to over fifteen programs.
 In addition, Ms. Westerlind provides consultation and training in IMR to many organizations in Massachusetts and nationally.
 She has 15 years experience in the mental health field including experiences in residential, supported housing, day treatment, and clubhouse settings.

 For more information, please contact: